-The Observership Program board comprises Jonathan Gavshon (Chair), Alison Deans, Conor Foley, Amanda Goodman, Peter Joseph AM, Suzie Riddell, Mark Rohald, Joseph Skrzynski AO
+The Observership Program board comprises Jonathan Gavshon (Chair), Conor Foley, Alison Deans, Peter Joseph AM, Suzie Riddell, Mark Rohald, Joseph Skrzynski AO

 Each year The Observership Program hosts an Observer.

-Program Patrons: Jillian Segal AM, David Gonski AC
+Program Patrons: Jillian Segal AO, David Gonski AC

 Currently, Jillian is a Non-Executive Director of the Garvan Institute of Medical Research.
 She is Deputy Chancellor of UNSW Australia, and Chairman of the General Sir John Monash Foundation.
 Jillian is Chairman of the Australia Israel Chamber of Commerce (NSW).
 She is a Trustee of The Sydney Opera House Trust and a Member of the Australian War Memorial Council.
 Previously she has held a range of other corporate and government advisory board positions including recently retiring as a Non-Executive Director of National Australia Bank and ASX Limited.
 Jillian has a BA LL.B from UNSW and an LL.M from Harvard Law School